Nabokii/Nabokii.github.io/README.md

-If you've somehow accidnetally stumbled upon this README file, then you can ignore it
+If you've somehow accidentally stumbled upon this README file, then you can ignore it

 This website is just a project for my college EPQ :)